Jang Jin-sung

 Jang Jin-sung (Korean: 장진성; born c.
 1970–1971) is the pseudonym of a North Korean poet and government official who defected to South Korea.
 He had worked as a psychological warfare officer within the United Front Department of the Korean Workers' Party.
 Jang specifically worked within the United Front Department Section 5 (Literature), Division 19 (Poetry) of Office 101.
 Office 101 created propaganda intended to encourage South Korean sympathy for North Korea.
 One of Jang's job duties was to create poetry under a South Korean pseudonym Kim Kyong-min and in a South Korean style.
 His poetry was intended for distribution within South Korea.
-A South Korean court has sentenced him to six months in prison, after finding him guilty of a sexual crime against a former female coworker, NK News has confirmed.
-The Seongnam Branch of the Suwon District Court handed down the sentence on Tuesday for “indecent act by force,” four months after the prosecutors indicted Jang in Oct.
-2021 in the criminal case, according to online court records.

-Jang was imprisoned on Tuesday after the sentencing, his lawyer Choi Gi-shik told NK News.
-Online records indicate that Jang will serve his time at Anyang Prison in Gyeonggi Province.

 Biography

 Jang claims to have been one of the late North Korean leader Kim Jong Il's favored propaganda poets.
 This favoritism occurred after Jang wrote the epic poem Spring Rests on the Gun Barrel of the Lord as part of recurring competitive poetry writing among different North Korean Government departments.
 Kim Jong Il liked the poem so much it was redistributed in North Korea in 1999.
 Kim Jong Il's favoritism gained Jang the class status of "The Admitted" for which Jang received extra food rations and political protections.

 According to Jang's account, he was forced to flee the country for his life after his friend Hwang Young-Min lost a forbidden book from his department on the Pyongyang Metro.
 As the North Korean State Security Department pursued them, they obtained a fake travel pass and travelled to the north of the country, where they fled across the frozen Tumen River into China.
 After a long period of hiding in China, Jang defected to South Korea in 2004 by reaching the embassy in Beijing; however, Young-min separated from him during their escape and while he was awaiting repatriation back to North Korea after being arrested by the Chinese police, Young-min committed suicide to avoid repatriation and retribution from the North Korean authorities for his escape.
 Young-min's uncle later identified and claimed his body.

 A few months after arriving in South Korea, in January 2005, Jang became a Senior Analyst for the National Security Research Institute in Seoul, South Korea.
 The National Security Research Institute is part of the National Intelligence Service of South Korea.
 In 2010, he left the National Security Research Institute.